technowizardbob/profiles/README.md

 Then:$ sudo mv profiles/ /opt/

-Next:$ goto this folder: cd /opt/profiles
+Next, goto this folder:$ cd /opt/profiles

 $ chmod 774 install.sh

 Now, as a non-Root USER from a console:$ ./install.sh

 # Ubuntu Font for Cool Term, do not do on Windows linux-subsystem: